Key (entertainer): Endorsements

-In January 2016, Key became a model for Jill Stuart Accessory.
-A representative explained that Key was chosen for the brand because he had promoted professionally in a variety of areas such as music and broadcasting, which showed an artistic aspect that overlapped with the fashion concept of the brand.
+Key has endorsed a number of brands, starting with Jill Stuart Accessory in 2016.
+A representative explained that Key was chosen as a model because he had promoted professionally in a variety of areas such as music and broadcasting, which showed his artistic side, and because he fit the brand's "sensual and trendy style".
 In 2021, he was selected as a model for health and beauty store Olive Young alongside labelmate Taeyeon, in a campaign targeting younger consumers.
-He launched a skincare line named Key: Face in collaboration with Youlief, for which he personally designed the products.
-In 2022, he was appointed an ambassador for make-up brand Espoir.
+He also launched a skincare line named Key: Face in collaboration with Youlief, for which he personally designed the products.

+He has been appointed an ambassador for make-up brand Espoir, health supplement MgLab, lifestyle brand Longtake and laundry detergent Perwoll.
 Soju brand HiteJinro introduced a black tea tonic drink based on a viral recipe invented by Key, promoted with "Key is back" packaging.
 It sold over 3.5 million bottles in four months, making it the fastest-selling product in the Jinro Tonic line, and contributing to an 83% increase in annual sales.
-In 2023, he began endorsing McDonald's, appearing in advertisements for their new burger.
+In 2025, he collaborated with Hello Kitty on a line of products featuring characters from Key's albums.
+He has featured in advertising campaigns for McDonald's and Google Gemini.

 Philanthropy

-In 2012, Key and his fans from Korea, China, Japan, Taiwan, Singapore, Thailand and seven other countries donated 2.12 tons of rice to World Vision, which was used to feed 17,000 undernourished children and elderly people across 11 cities.
-In 2014, for Key's birthday, fans raised a total of 2 million won and established a well in Cambodia.
-The money raised also contributed to medical aid for poor children.
-In 2015, Key posted on his Instagram account encouraging fans to help citizens in Nepal following an earthquake.
-In the same year, Key collaborated with designer Ko Tae-yong and sold sweatshirts depicting his dogs.
-All proceeds (approximately 12.5 million won) were later donated to the Animal Freedom Union.
-In 2016, Key, along with groupmate Taemin and other artists from SM Entertainment, participated in the "Make a Promise" campaign organised by UNICEF and Louis Vuitton, whereby 40% of the proceeds were donated through UNICEF to children in need.
-In January 2022, he donated products from his Youlief skincare line worth 12 million won to the Korean Unwed Mothers' Families Association.
+Key is a supporter of World Vision.
+In 2009, he began sponsoring four children living in Uganda, India, Ethiopia and Bosnia, regularly sending them gifts and letters.
+He later donated 2.113 tons of rice and 550 coal briquettes, sent to him by fans during his run in Catch Me If You Can, to World Vision, which he asked to be directed to undernourished children and elderly people.
+He collaborated with designer Ko Tae-yong on a line of sweatshirts depicting his dogs.
+All proceeds (approximately 12.5 million won) were donated to the Animal Freedom Union.
+Key participated, alongside his SM Entertainment labelmates, in the 2016 "Make a Promise" campaign organised by UNICEF and Louis Vuitton, whereby 40% of the proceeds were donated through UNICEF to children in need.
+In 2022, he donated products from his Youlief skincare line worth 12 million won to the Korean Unwed Mothers' Families Association.
+He donated 50 million won to help residents of his hometown recover from the March 2025 South Korea wildfires.

+Key has made several donations to Kyungpook National University Hospital, where his mother was employed as a nurse.
+He visited the hospital in 2019 ahead of his military enlistment and made a donation of 10 million won to support treatment costs.
+In 2023, an online commenter drew attention in the media after thanking Key for covering the cost of their son's blood-cancer medication.
+Key made a further donation of 50 million won to commemorate his mother's retirement.